Lxrd-AJ/CI346-Fire-Dragon/README.md

 [Nighwatch.js](http://nightwatchjs.org/) was used to perform all the end to end tests of the web app, testing all the key functionalities of the application.
 The test scripts are located in `tests/e2e/`

+# API Rate Limiting
+The API rate limiting was implemented using [Express Rate limiting](https://github.com/nfriedly/express-rate-limit).
+It uses the IP address if the user isn't logged in or the user ID if logged in.
+It limits to about a 100 requests before refusing requests for a 15 minute recess period.

 # ToDo
 - [x] Setup Project
 - [x] Implement tests